Can public sector organisations be innovative?

-I like to define innovation as ‘creativity that yields results, adds value and is in sync with the times’.
-Although innovation means different things to different organisations and may seem difficult to pin down, it is crucial for the survival of any serious business operator.
+We like to define innovation as ‘creativity that yields results, adds value and is in sync with the times’.
+Although innovation means different things to different organisations and may seem difficult to pin down, it is crucial for the survival of any serious organisation.

-The problem faced by many public sector organisations is that the work environment and culture does not allow innovation.
-Many managers don’t work as enablers, but operate as controllers thus stifling creativity in their team members.
-Employees are rarely allowed to work on projects on their own or come up with great ideas that can be developed into projects.
+The problem many public sector organisations face is that the work environment and culture does not allow innovation.
+Many managers don’t work as enablers or leaders, instead they operate as controllers, thus stifling creativity in their team members.
+Employees are rarely allowed to work on projects on their own or come up with great ideas that can be developed.
 Senior leaders in these organisations have a great vision which is often far from reality.

 Here are some vital ingredients for organisations who want innovation to be a way of life: